Inside ‘Woodland Hills Foley,’ a Dance Foley Workflow Built for Musicals

 He began recording himself stomping at different intensities in his living room in Woodland Hills.

 The room mattered.
-It was large, with high ceilings, wood and brick floors.
+It was large, with high ceilings, wood, and brick floors.

 In other words, it had exactly what the “real” sessions often lacked: a consistent acoustic signature that sounded like a space where dance could plausibly exist.